Satelliting/Sats-Splinterlands-Bot/README.md

 2. Clone repository to your computer - To clone, install Git (or download zip)
 3. Convert `.env-example` to `.env`
 4. Make the changes within the `.env` to your liking.
 Include username, email, password.
 Email/Pass can be swapped for Username/Posting Key (just utilize the same variables).
-5. Type `pip install python-dotenv, rich, playwright` inside terminal to install all necessary packages.
+5. Type `pip install python-dotenv, rich, playwright, requests` inside terminal to install all necessary packages.
 6. Type `playwright install chromium` to install necessary browsers.

 ## How To Run